mamisoa/oph4py/memory-bank/activeContext.md

 **Project**: Patient Consultation History Summary Implementation

 - **Goal**: Display a patient's complete MD/GP consultation history in a dedicated summary view, replacing the previous content.
-- **Scope**: The implementation included new patient-based API endpoints, a redesigned patient information card, a 7-column data table for consultation history, and a "View More" modal for complete history access.
+- **Scope**: The implementation included new patient-based API endpoints, a redesigned patient information card, a 7-column data table for consultation history, and an append-based pagination system.
 - **Final Outcome**: A fully functional, visually refined patient summary page that correctly fetches and displays all required data, including patient photos and a detailed consultation history sourced from the correct database fields.

 ---